afarntrog/afarntrog.github.io/posts/solid/single_responsibility_principle.md

+---
+layout: post
+title: Single Responsibility Principle
+---
+# Single Responsibility Principle
-# Class should have high cohesion.
-Classes should do one thing and one thing well.
+> Classes should do one thing and one thing well.
+(Class should have high cohesion.)
 ### This allows for much easier reuse later on.

 ```python